tookig/ScoreboardLiveApiExample/README.md

 ```

 ## Bad API calls
 If an API call fails, the HTTP status code for the return will be 400, 403, 404 or 500 depending on what happened.
 For 404 and 500, the return value will not be JSON, but a plain HTML standard server response.
 For the 400 and 403 responses, the return body will be in JSON format, with a description of the error.
-The 'success'-member is always set to 0, and the errors encountered is found in the 'errors'-array:
+The 'success'-member is always set to 0, and the errors encountered are found in the 'errors'-array:
 ```javascript
 {
   success: 0,